ifesdjeen/ifesdjeen.github.com/articles/ruby_is_not_the_best_choice_for_uploads.md

       before_save :move_file

-      # That one will ble covered in AMQP & Processing
+      # That one will be covered in AMQP & Processing
       before_save :dispatch_messages

       field :file_size,    :type => Integer